Anwarulh007/MedHeaven--Federated-Learning-with-Homomorphic-Encryption-for-Healthcare-Data/README.md

-# MedHeaven: Federated Learning with Homomorphic Encryption for Healthcare Data
+# MedHeaven - Federated Learning with Homomorphic Encryption for Healthcare Data

 This project demonstrates a privacy-preserving federated learning system using **TensorFlow Federated (TFF)** and **homomorphic encryption** to secure patient data in collaborative healthcare environments.
 The project leverages Google Drive as the global server, securely managing model updates and ensuring that no private data is exposed during training.